A Guide to Debit Notes under GST

 Debit note- notebook or ledger

-Importance of debit notes under GST
+Importance of debit notes in GST

 A supplier of goods and services is required by Section 34(3) of the CGST Act 2017 to issue a debit note when-